 I bet that most of you are probably unaware of the growing business of graphic novels and comic books with Australia.
 Or would even struggle to name a graphic artist or publication house unless you are actually Australia yourself.
 The market has always been dominated by the USA with their sheer masses of comic book heroes and villains and it’s easy to see how they overshadow anybody else breaking into the market.
 It was only recently that Manga broke out into the world outside of Asian culture spreading the word of Japanese artwork and storylines and that's how Australian graphic novels are heading, to be the next big thing.

 This is due to the fact that as the industry has already been massively dominated by the USA, it is hard for companies to compete.
+We have all seen these villains and our spectacular superheroes saving the world over and over again.
+Most movies and comic books have been followed by a complete franchise based on them, like the Marvel Avengers Alliance video games, the well-beloved Iron Man 3 slots, and even Lego has joined the Marvel mania with the LEGO Marvel Super Heroes Games edition.
+We definitely speak about something global whenever we mention the comic-book fanaticism.
+Which means that it could be a matter of time when Australia brings its own superheroes to the audiences of the cinemas.
+Moreover, rumor has it that the producers have spoken about shooting some scene of the Black Widow movie, right there in Australia.
 That is why something interesting is happening in Australia compared to anywhere else, there are more and more independent self-published work coming forward from this country.
 This isn’t new to the Australians as they have been doing this for years, but due to the superhero market with all the comic book films and stories being- told it has lit a fire under the consumer which is causing the market to grow so quickly.
 As the industry continues to grow so does the diversity, with more women, young people and people of color coming through and shining in their comic book roles or behind the scenes.

 Figures actually suggest that Australians write more as a hobby than a job and 74% of writers earn less than $5000 a year.
 However, a survey noted that respondents had seen a 58% growth in their income over the last 5 years.
 If you have never read an actual Australian comic book, I believe you are missing out, they may not be as mainstream as say your Batman's or Superman’s but personally, I find the sole reason Australian comic strips and graphic novels are growing so quickly is that they are a lot more relevant to everyday events.
 This is what makes them so different to the US or UK comic books, people can actually picture these events which in turn makes them a lot more gripping.